 AMAC and its affiliates represent thousands of members that include airport operators, government officials, corporations, and M/W/DBE entrepreneurs.
 No organization practices what it preaches better than AMAC, bringing a diverse multi-dimensional group together for their mutual success.
 Our thirty-four year legacy includes high-level, aviation community experience from dedicated professionals in the industry, who volunteer their time to serve as Board and committee members.

-To create economic equity, prosperity and wealth for minorities and women in the aviation and aerospace industries.
+To create economic equity, access and wealth for minorities and women in the aviation and aerospace industries.

-To promote the inclusion of minorities and women in contracting opportunities and professional development throughout the aviation and aerospace industries.
+To advance the full participation of minorities and women in employment and contracting opportunities throughout the aviation and aerospace industries.